gupalo/arrayutils/README.md

 * `createPreserveKeys(array $a)`: ensure that all values are int
 * `create(array $a)`: ensure that all values are int -> values

+## Balancer

+Problem to solve: you have some items and need to split them to some buckets.
+You may configure different strategies how to distribute your items between the buckets.
+Buckets should implement `BucketInterface`, balancer should implement `BalancerInterface`

+### SemiRandomBalancer

+It's not fully random, you set seed so multiple runs with the same seed and same items will lead to the same result.

+### FairBalancer

+Try to make same weighted count of items in same bucket.

+Example: A/B test where you want to send 90% of users to "A" page and 10% to "B" page.
+You could use simple random but with low amount of users it's quite probable that you have 20 users and all will see page "A" or 5 users that go to "B".
+Then you'll have hard time explaining probability theory.
+With this balancer you may be sure that 1 of the first 10 users will go to "B" and most probably 2 of 20 users will land there.